Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: The Bernstein-Zelevinsky filtration

 \section{The Bernstein-Zelevinsky filtration}

 The Bernstein-Zelevinsky filtration (a.k.a.
-Mackey theory approach) is our primary tool for branching law.
+Mackey theory approach) is our primary tool for branching laws.
 Such approach has recently been found in much success for dealing with branching laws for non-tempered cases \cite{GGP20, CS21, Ch21, Gu22, Ch22, Ch22+, Ch22+d} (also see \cite{Pr93, MW12, Ve13, BP16, SV17, Pr18}).
-In an ongoing work of R. Chen and C. Wang \cite{CW}, such approach is also considered to deal with some non-tempered cases for unitary groups.
+R. Chen and C. Wang \cite{CW} deal with some non-tempered cases for unitary groups along such line.
 For other approaches such as using theta correspondence and relative trace formulae, one sees \cite{Gr21+}.